mailboxjl/vimjs/README.md

 https://buzonjl2026.xyz/proyectos_js/vimjs/vimjs025.html

-Copy files vimjs.html, and three php files to a server with php and joy.
+Copy files vimjs.html, and three php files to a server with php and enjoy.